The-Academic-Observatory/oaebu-workflows/docs/bad_project/overview/faq.md

 * See **usage for a specific title** - from the “Overview” page, select a book title from the filter and see the total access number
 * See **usage across geographic regions** - from the “Global Reach” page, select a country from the country filter and see on the number of book downloads and the number of chapter downloads.
 Countries and territories are based on ISO standard 3166.

-## I’m not yet participating in BAD, but can I see a demo?
+## I’m not yet participating, but can I see a demo?
 You may view the [BAD template Dashboard](https://template.book-analytics.org/), powered by usage data from the University of Michigan Press which they have very kindly made publicly available, with no login details required.

 ## How should I interpret the data from the Dashboard?